On the proposed changes to CPF’s

 At this session (format still to be nailed down), attendees will have the opportunity to hear more about changes to the ATP application guidelines from Harold Boies, Director, Periodical Publishing Policy and Programs at the Department of Canadian Heritage.
 There will also be a question and answer period.

 If this session becomes full, please join our waitlist.
-MagsBC will then arrange for another session if there seems to be demand for it.
+MagsBC will then liaise with CPF to arrange another session if there seems to be demand for it.